-CAO’s all new Empowering Stories from Behind the Bench article series – May 2022
+CAO’s Empowering Stories from Behind the Bench article series – November 2023

 By David Grossman

 There is something to be said about a partnership.
 Some might call it a relationship between two individuals who work together on so many things.

 For Mona Beera and Antonio Rodrigues, their daily lives involve employment at one of the world’s finest hospitals – Toronto’s Sunnybrook Health Sciences Centre.
 Their responsibilities include communicating with people, who in many cases are challenged with a variety of health issues.

 There are days when things become exhausting and times are arduous, but they persevere because of a genuine affection that involves helping people.

 Beera and Rodrigues are not physicians or nurses, but professionals in data management in the areas of cancer research and clinical trials.
 It might not sound important, but they meet with patients and are tasked with compiling additional information to share with other members on the medical team.